 Some analysts would suggest that globalization began in earnest in the seventies due to relaxed trade agreements, improved communications, and the positive effects of outsourcing efforts.
 When outsourcing takes advantage of lower labor costs overseas, it is more commonly referred to as an off-shoring cost cutting activity.
 From a purely American perspective, labor-intensive textile and manufacturing industries were consequently moved off shore in mass.
 Capital-intensive industries like steel and aluminum fabrication followed in subsequent decades, accompanied by technology based companies as well.
 After the millennium crossover, service industries have been the focal point.
 The following chart presents the impacts on relative domestic growth measures:

 The International Monetary Fund published in April 2010 its “World Economic Outlook”,1 and the diagram summarizes how “Real GDP Growth” in emerging and developing countries has diverged from the advanced economies of the world.
 The “red line” depicts the former, and the “blue line” represents the latter.
-The apparent economic impact of off-shoring activities did not become significant until a “tipping pointA critical point in many processes at which the rate of change rapidly accelerates and the process may become irreversible.” was reached in 1990.
+The apparent economic impact of off-shoring activities did not become significant until a “tipping point” was reached in 1990.
 As demonstrated in the chart above, real GDP growth in the emerging and developing economies began to materially outpace growth in the developed countries of the world over the past two decades.
 The IMF forecasts this trend to continue for the next five years.

 What are the long-term economic consequences of off-shoring activities?